thosgood/this-weeks-finds/markdown/101-151/week146.md

 > formulation of the spin foam models.

-I'm completely biased, but I think this is the way to go in quantum gravity\... we need to think more about the Lorentzian side of things, like Barrett and Crane have been doing, but these spin foam models are so darn simple and elegant I can't help but think there's something right about them - especially when you see the sum over triangulations
+I'm completely biased, but I think this is the way to go in quantum gravity... we need to think more about the Lorentzian side of things, like Barrett and Crane have been doing, but these spin foam models are so darn simple and elegant I can't help but think there's something right about them - especially when you see the sum over triangulations